cgarciae/TypeJS/README.md

 TypeJS
 ======

+Automatic checking of Types for JavaScript Functions!
 TypeJS is intented to enhance functional programming JavaScript libraries by adding Haskell-style type definition to functions.

 ## Basic Example
 Lets construct a peculiar `Add` function